bhimebau/arduino_lcd/README.md

   * Problem 2: Create a program that generates the IU logo.
   * Problem 3: Create a program that allow you to move a rectangle to a location on the screen specified by the touch of a user.
   * Problem 4: Extend your solution to Problem 3 by changing the color of the rectangle based on how hard the user is pressing on the screen.
 See the [TFTP Display Wiki Draw Circle](http://www.seeedstudio.com/wiki/2.8''_TFT_Touch_Shield_V2.0#drawCircle:) explanation for more information on how to generate specific colors.
-  * Problem 5: Pong: Modify the following example code to create the game pong - [TFT Pong](https://www.arduino.cc/en/Tutorial/TFTPong) You will need to use the touch display rather than potentiometers as the controllers.
+  * Problem 5: Pong: Modify the provided pong example code to change the color of the ball after a collision with the paddle.
+  * Problem 6: Display a running count of the number of times that the ball has collided with the:
+     * paddle
+     * walls